rogerjdeangelis/utl_fix_excel_column_names_before_import/README.md

 # utl_fix_excel_column_names_before_import
-Use SQL query with SAS passthru to Excel.
+Use Microsoft SQL query with SAS passthru to Excel.
 Use SQL Query to rename columns before importing into SAS.
 Excel SQL dialect.

     ```  SAS-Forum: Programatic renaming of bad column names on the excel side using passthru  ```
     ```    ```
-    ```    I fix the names on the excel side, using passthru and the SQL excel  ```
+    ```    I fix the names on the excel side, using passthru and the MS SQL excel  ```
     ```    dialect.
 The excel SQL dialect is close to MS Access SQL dialect.
 I have not found  ```
     ```    good documentaion of the excel SQL dialect. (see access doc at end of post.  ```
     ```    ```